Establishing boundaries and why they matter

 It is also up to your discretion to decide whether it is appropriate for your support worker to give you a gift on special occasions.
 If for some reason you feel uncomfortable accepting a gift, it is okay to decline even if you think it may cause offense, as this helps to maintain your professional relationship.

 Private information: Home-based jobs can lead to a certain amount of familiarity.
-The helper will be hearing/overhearing, seeing and perhaps even participating in your personal matters and private business (or that of your family or loved ones).
+Your support worker may be hearing/overhearing, seeing and perhaps even participating in your personal matters and private business (or that of your family or loved ones).
 They may have access to private areas of the home and even your computer or vehicle.
 Having clear boundaries about what is acceptable to you will encourage mutual respect, as well as healthy channels of communication.

 A confidentiality clause: should be included in any written role agreement.
-Be aware that this still permits a helper to share information with certain approved relatives, or with specific medical staff or specialists, if they feel it is in your best interests.
-Even though it may often be tempting to chat openly about your personal life or problems, it is important to respect the helper as a health care professional rather than as a friend or a sounding board.
+Be aware that this still permits a support worker to share information with certain approved relatives, or with specific medical staff or specialists, if they feel it is in your best interests.
+Even though it may often be tempting to chat openly about your personal life or problems, it is important to respect your support worker as a health care professional rather than as a friend or a sounding board.
 Try not to share deeply personal information just because you need to talk.
 If you have health problems, speak to your doctor.
 If you have financial problems, speak with a close family member, social worker, or your accountant.